HTTP5214-Winter2023/team-C4RBON/DarshanVarma/Darshan-Varma-Standup-log.md

 - The team has adopted the use of the Trello platform for project management and has set up a kanban board.
 - The team has engaged in a discussion regarding the best programming language for automation tasks, a focus on improving the efficiency and automation of the workflow.
 - Among the suggested programming languages, Python, JavaScript, Ruby,C# and Java were recommended by members.

+## Week 9 - 8th Mar, 2023

+- Jigar mehta as our fifth scrum master was decided.
+- We decided our group automation project as "Randomized Grouping Web Application".
+- This project will automatically split students in random groups.
+- Team members had a discussion about individual responsibilities.

+## Restrospective meeting

+- What went well: The project idea was finalised and tasks were segregated.
+- What did not go well: Responsibilities couldn’t be finalised because we all have different special areas to work.

+## Week 10 - 15th Mar, 2023

+- Aadrit Chauhan was decided as the scrum master.
+- Project tasks were listed clearly.
+- Every team member was assigned tasks.
+- I started working on the DB structure and backend work to store arrays into database.